Playfulness over specs. A series that captures the freedom of skiing and snowboarding | THE NORTH FACE "LAYBACK"

 Build your own playground

-"I want to make use of this wall as it is."
+"I want to keep this wall as it is."

 March 2025.
 At a ski resort in Yamagata Prefecture, snowboarder Kazushige Fujita and skier Toru Kawaguchi are laughing and chatting in front of a stream lying beside the slope.